GRU (Russian Federation): GRU illegals

 The United States alleges that the GRU, as well as the SVR (its civilian foreign intelligence counterpart), makes use of both legal (intelligence officers with diplomatic protection/official government roles) and illegal operatives.

+The "Havana syndrome," which affected U.S. diplomats and spies worldwide, was possibly linked to GRU’s Unit 29155, as reported by the Insider.
+Symptoms included migraines and dizziness.
+Investigations suggested incidents might have occurred as early as 2016, with potential prior events in Frankfurt, Germany.
+The U.S. Congress passed the Havana Act in 2021 to provide aid to affected personnel and families.

 Special Forces of the Main Directorate

 Commonly known as the Spetsnaz GRU, it was formed in 1949.
 Following the dissolution of the Soviet Union in 1991, the Spetsnaz GRU remained intact as part of the Russian GRU until 2010, when it was reassigned to other agencies.
 In 2013, however, the decision was reversed and Spetsnaz GRU units were reassigned to GRU divisions and placed under GRU authority again.

 Education

 GRU officers train at a Ministry of Defence military academy at 50 Narodnoe Opolchenie Street, with intelligence agents receiving additional training at the Cherepovets Higher Military School of Radio Electronics.
 The A.F.
 Mozhaysky Military-Space Academy has also been used to train GRU officers.

 Activities by country

 According to the Federation of American Scientists: "Though sometimes compared to the US Defense Intelligence Agency, [the GRU's] activities encompass those performed by nearly all joint US military intelligence agencies as well as other national US organizations.
 The GRU gathers human intelligence through military attaches and foreign agents.
 It also maintains significant signals intelligence (SIGINT) and imagery reconnaissance (IMINT) and satellite imagery capabilities."
 Soviet GRU Space Intelligence Directorate had put more than 130 SIGINT satellites into orbit.
 GRU and KGB SIGINT network employed about 350,000 specialists.